informalsystems/hermes/guide/src/tutorials/local-chains/relay-paths/multiple-paths.md

 > __WARNING__: Relaying packets concurrently over multiple channels with the
 > `start-multi` command is currently __experimental__.
 Use at your own risk.

-> __Caveat__: At the moment, `start-multi` does not clear pending packets
-> when starting.
-It is therefore advised to only use it for channels which
-> do not have pending packets.

 1. Paste the following configuration in a file named __`multi-config.toml`__:

     ```toml